-In line with the Government's Waste Reduction and Purchasing Policy (WRAPP) we aim to recover, recycle and develop innovative green waste reduction strategies to manage our waste.
+We aim to recover, recycle and develop innovative green waste reduction strategies to manage our waste.
 Measures in place include:

-- TRIM Electronic Document Records Management System (implemented June 2014) for records management purposes and progressively reducing paper records; - Separation of recyclable materials out of the general waste stream (e.g. organics, waste paper, cardboard and empty toner cartridges); - Environmental Management System encouraging staff to recycle and adopt energy efficient practices.
+- TRIM Electronic Document Records Management System for records management purposes and progressively reducing paper records. - Separation of recyclable materials out of the general waste stream (e.g. organics, waste paper, cardboard and empty toner cartridges). - Environmental Management System encouraging staff to recycle and adopt energy efficient practices. - We are collating baseline data on our top three waste streams by total volume and by total cost to meet requirements of the Government Resource Efficiency Policy (GREP).